DDynamic-Evolution/MikoStorm/README.md

 ATTENTION!
 This is a fork of the original viewer and contains experimental (but legal) features.
 There is no guarantee they work for you.

 ## Experimental features
 - Voicebox TTS support.
 Reads your IMs and chat aloud if you run a voicebox server.
+I am planning on a wrapper for other TTS.
 - Script bulk upload.
 Specially made for scripter who want to upload their script repositories to SL.

 ## Original text